Projections of Orbital Measures and Quantum Marginal Problems: Introduction

 \subsection{Quantum marginal problems}

-The main applications in this paper concern so-called {\it quantum marginal problems}, which have recently been an important subject of research in quantum information theory.
+The main applications in this paper concern so-called {\it quantum marginal problems} (also known as $N$-representability problems in quantum chemistry \cite{Ruskai}), which have recently been an important subject of research in quantum information theory.
 The most basic example of a quantum marginal problem concerns two Hilbert spaces $V$ and $W$, which we regard as the state spaces of two distinct quantum-mechanical systems.
 Given a pair of vectors $v \in V$, $w \in W$, we would like to know whether these are compatible as reduced states, or {\it marginals}, of a given joint state in the composite system with state space $V \otimes W$.

 In the case where $V \cong \C^m$ and $W \cong \C^n$ are both finite dimensional, a complete solution was given in 2004 by Klyachko \cite{Klyachko-marginals}, who derived a system of linear inequalities on $v$ and $w$ that fully characterize the possible marginals for any given joint state in $V \otimes W$.
 This finite-dimensional problem can be stated as follows.